Preparatory Year of Dutch

 More information can be found on the website of Ghent University on the APS screening.

 Your registration is only valid once the UCT has received the full fee (this means once the fee is visible on the account of Ghent University).
-Once the payment has been received, the UCT will send you a confirmation letter which you can use to apply for your student visa.
+Once the payment has been received, the UCT will send you a letter of admission which you can use to apply for your student visa.

 Bank charges have to be paid by the student.